DETAILING FOR PERFECTION

 Frequently asked questions

-Our advanced Silicon Carbide (SiC) based ceramic coatings offer remarkable durability, lasting over 5 years and often exceeding 10 years with just a single application.
-This longevity matches that of traditional paint, making it a smart choice for long-term protection.
-Furthermore, our coatings outperform Silicon Dioxide (SiO2) and Graphene ceramic coatings, ensuring the best possible results for your investment.
+Opti-Coat ceramic coatings, made with advanced Silicon Carbide (SiC) technology, are designed to last over 5 years and often exceed 10 years with a single application.
+This durability rivals traditional paint longevity, making it an excellent choice for long-term vehicle protection.
+Compared to Silicon Dioxide (SiO2) and Graphene coatings, Opti-Coat delivers superior performance and value for your investment.

 The most common types of ceramic coatings available on the market are made from Silicon Carbide (SiC), Silicon Dioxide (SiO2), and Graphene.
 Silicon Carbide (SiC) is often referred to as an industrial diamond, while Silicon Dioxide (SiO2) is known as industrial quartz.
 Graphene is a material derived from graphite.